Create a basic MySQL table

-Creating tables in databases is an important first step to storing data.
+Creating tables in databases is an important first step for storing data.
 The CREATE TABLE statement is rich and sometimes confusing.
-This recipe describes the basics of creating a table in MySQL.
+This tech-recipe with an example describes the basics of creating a table in MySQL.

-The contact_id column is an integer number that is 10 decimal places long (therefore, it is created with an INT(10) datatype).
-This column will act as the primary key for this table, although that is another recipe.
+The contact_id column is an integer number that is 10 decimal places long; therefore, it is created with an INT(10) datatype.
+This column will act as the primary key for this table.

-The name column holds the full name of a contact, which we guess will be no longer than 40 characters long, so the datatype is VARCHAR(40).
+The name column holds the full name of a contact.
+We suppose this will be no longer than 40 characters long, so the datatype is VARCHAR(40).

 The contact’s birthdate will be stored as a DATE datatype.